JanKuukkanen/SimDataGen/README.md

 * Cloned SimDataGen repository

 ###Configuring the database access
-Create the required database schema into your Cassandra database by running the file cassandra.cql found in the resources directory with cassandra's query language cqlsh.
+Create the required database schema into your Cassandra database by running the file cassandra.cql found in the resources directory with cassandra's query language cqlsh:
 ```
 Command to create the database schema: cqlsh cassandra [database ip] -u [username] -p [password] -f resources/cassandra.cql
 ```